tomaroberts/nii2dcm/nii2dcm/modules/README.md

 The files in this `modules` directory generate key DICOM attributes associated with the corresponding Module, e.g.
 `general_study.py` creates the attributes for the [General Study Module](https://dicom.innolitics.com/ciods/mr-image/general-study).

+> **_Important Note/Reminder:_** Some Modules listed in the Table above have yet to be implemented in nii2dcm – such as 'Contrast/Bolus', 'Overplay Plane' and various others – because they are currently surplus to my requirements.
+Further modules can easily be created by adding them to this `modules` directory.